University of Baltimore Center for International and Comparative Law

 The University of Baltimore School of Law's Center for International and Comparative Law (CICL), established in 1994, sponsors research, publication, teaching, and the dissemination of knowledge about international legal issues, with special emphasis on human rights, democracy, intellectual property, and international business transactions.
 Initiatives are coordinated with other University System of Maryland institutions through the System Associates Program and the John Sumner Stead Colloquium on International and Comparative Law.
-The Center hosts a number of visiting lecturers, events, and colloquia throughout the year, including Visiting Fellows in International and Comparative Law on year- or semester-long visits.
+The center hosts a number of visiting lecturers, events, and colloquia throughout the year, including Visiting Fellows in International and Comparative Law on year- or semester-long visits.
 The two primary public programs are the annual John Sumner Stead Lecture on International and Comparative Law and the Stead Seminar on International and Comparative Law.

-Faculty and Staff
+Faculty and staff

 Mortimer Sellers

-Mortimer Sellers has been Director of the University of Baltimore Center for International and Comparative Law since 1994.
+Mortimer Sellers has been director of the University of Baltimore Center for International and Comparative Law since 1994.
 He is Regents Professor of the University System of Maryland and law professor at the University of Baltimore School of Law.
-Professor Sellers has written numerous books and articles on international law, constitutional law, legal history, comparative law, and jurisprudence.
+Sellers has written numerous books and articles on international law, constitutional law, legal history, comparative law, and jurisprudence.

 James Maxeiner

-James Maxeiner is the Associate Director of the Center for International and Comparative Law.
+James Maxeiner is the associate director of the Center for International and Comparative Law.
 He is experienced in both academics and practice both in American and in German law.
 Professor Maxeiner joined the faculty in 2004.
 He has visited at other law schools, including Rutgers, The Catholic University of America, the University of Missouri-Kansas City, and Stetson.
 He is a member of the American Law Institute.

 Nienke Grossman

-Nienke Grossman is the Deputy Director of the Center.
-She teaches in the areas of International Law, International Environmental Law, Conflict of Laws, and International Criminal Law.
+Nienke Grossman is the deputy director of the center.
+She teaches in the areas of international law, international environmental law, conflict of laws, and international criminal law.
 Her research focuses on the increasing use of international courts and tribunals to resolve disputes as well as the role of women in international law.
 She is most interested in what contributes to and detracts from these institutions’ legitimacy.
 In October 2016, she spoke at the United Nations as part of a panel discussion titled “Gender Balance and Diversity in International Adjudication: A Glass Ceiling?"
 In April 2017, Grossman was named to an independent panel that will assess six nominees competing for three vacant positions on the Inter-American Commission on Human Rights.